Meet Our Youth Leaders

 Krystal spent one year in foster care and has served as a youth advocate since aging out of care.
 She has been a Jim Casey Youth Opportunities Initiative Young Fellows since 2013.
 Krystal enjoys being an advocate because she wants younger youth to know that they can stand up for themselves and make a difference.
 During the 2014 legislative session, she served as an expert witness providing critical testimony in favor of the tuition waiver for foster youth.
 Krystal has shared her experience and expertise on multiple episodes of PBS’s Public Square and New Mexico In Focus.
 In her spare time, she savors “tedious” things like crocheting and coloring.
 She also enjoys volunteering with her church and participating in community theatre.
 Krystal graduated from UNM with a Bachelor of Science in Psychology and is now working at an organization the focuses on children’s mental health.

-Marco spent over two years in foster care and has served as a youth advocate for more than seven years.
+Marco spent over two years in foster care and has served as a youth advocate for more than nine years.
 He loves being an advocate because he believes that in order to create change in the world everyone’s voice should be heard.
 He also enjoys it because it allows him to meet new people and to witness people coming together as one.
-In 2015, Marco served as a youth consultant to the collaborative workgroup that successfully created the New Mexico Prudent Parenting Standard and policies that support young people having normalized experiences while in foster care, and in 2017, he participated in the Youth Leadership Institute at Jim Casey Youth Opportunities Initiative.
+In 2015, Marco served as a youth consultant to the collaborative workgroup that successfully created the New Mexico Prudent Parenting Standard and policies that support young people having normalized experiences while in foster care.
+He is a Youth Leader with NMCAN and in 2017 he became a Young Fellow with the Jim Casey Youth Opportunities Initiative.
 Marco’s ultimate goal is to bring people together to create change, peace, and more love in this world.